jamieshorten/jamieshorten/README.md

 ###  💼  Work:

-Lead Software Engineer at DocuSign
+Engineering Manager at Docusign
+Maintainer for @accordproject

 ### 🎲 Fun:

-I like to play around with mobile development (Swift, SwiftUI), I play a lot of Dungeons and Dragons.
+I play a lot of Dungeons and Dragons.
+Photography
+Homelab and Selfhosting

 ## 🆕 Latest: